-- Furniture Moving The Greenway has hundreds of moveable tables, chairs and umbrellas in in the park.
-Should furniture need to be relocated, a fee will be charged based on the labor required. - 3) Programs staff support Should Conservancy programs staff be required either after normal business hours or on weekends, an hourly fee will apply. - 4) Commercial and promotional activities Should an organizer or vendor wish to offer product samples or promote a product, service, or organization, a fee will be charged.
-The fee will vary based on duration, location, footprint, and nature of event. - a.
+- 2) Furniture Moving The Greenway has hundreds of moveable tables, chairs, planters and umbrellas in the park.
+Should furniture need to be relocated, a fee will be charged based on the labor required. - 3) Programs staff support Should Conservancy programs staff be required to staff additional hours beyond time planned in advance with the event organizer, an hourly fee may be applied. - 4) Commercial and promotional activities Should an organizer or vendor wish to offer product samples or promote a product, service, or organization, a fee will be charged.
+The fee will vary based on the duration, location, footprint, and nature of the event. - a.
 Sampling and Promotion Proposals for giveaways/promotions will be assessed to assure general public enjoyment of the park.
 Certain set-ups, footprints, and locations may not be possible.
-Fees will be assessed to assure that there is benefit to The Greenway. - b.
+Fees will be assessed to assure that there is a benefit to The Greenway. - b.
 Markets The Greenway hosts park-appropriate commercial markets, such as farmers' markets or artisans' markets.
 Fees will be based on a revenue-share. - c.
 Other events including commerce For events with a money-making component for the organizer, a fee will be charged so that there is also a financial benefit to The Greenway.
 Fees can be structured as an upfront flat amount or as a revenue share, depending on the nature of the event. - 5) Deposits for damage and cleaning If a program or event 1) has an expected attendance of more than 1,000 participants, 2) is recurring or 3) proposes to use lawn areas on The Greenway, the Conservancy reserves the right to require a deposit in advance of the event.
 Lawn replacement and hardscape cleaning fees are on a per-square foot basis, and deposits will be based on the size of the event and the footprint of lawn or hardscape used.
 All park grounds must be protected from damage during load-in, load-out, and throughout your event.
-We will work with you to devise an appropriate protection plan.
+Greenway staff will collaborate with the event organizer to develop an appropriate protection plan.
 Event organizers are required to leave the park in as good condition as when they began load-in.
 If trash, debris or additional clean-up is required, the Conservancy may also charge an hourly rate for clean-up in excess of the deposit.